RikTheGuy/GSIV20_Rik_Roy/README.md

-# Getting Started with Create React App
+# Movie Browser

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a sample React Project created with [Create React App](https://github.com/facebook/create-react-app) which shows the implementation of an infinite scrolling list and connecting an API with the help of [Axios](https://github.com/axios/axios).
+This also includes siple state management with [Redux](https://redux.js.org) and their respective Unit tests

 ## Available Scripts